Easy Steps To Install PHP 7.4 on Rocky Linux 8

 Steps To Install PHP 7.4 on Rocky Linux 8

-To complete this guide, you must log in to your server as a non-root user with sudo privileges.
+To complete this guide on PHP 7.4 Rocky Linux 8, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide on Initial Server Setup with Rocky Linux 8.

 First, you need to update your local package index with the following command: